python/cpython/Doc/library/dis.rst

    Combines the raised and reraised exceptions list from TOS, into an exception group to propagate from a try-except* block.
 Uses the original exception group from TOS1 to reconstruct the structure of reraised exceptions.
-Pops two items from the stack and pushes 0 (for lasti, which is unused) followed by the exception to reraise or ``None`` if there isn't one.
+Pops two items from the stack and pushes the exception to reraise or ``None`` if there isn't one.

    .. versionadded:: 3.11